zkMeLabs/mechain-contracts/README.md

 cp .env.example .env
 # modify the env variable `DeployerPrivateKey` to your own private key

-# make sure the address corresponding to the private key has enough tBNB in the BSC Testnet
+# make sure the address corresponding to the private key has enough tBNB in the ethereum-compatible chain Testnet
 ```

 Install foundry: